 Silent reflux is a common condition in babies that is often difficult to diagnose.
 Unlike the more common reflux, a baby with silent reflux may swallow before they vomit, or the milk may not even make it as far as their mouth.
 There is no familiar vomiting, meaning that the reflux is concealed and thus “silent”.

 What is silent reflux?

-Laryngopharyngeal reflux (LPR) or silent reflux can present in babies aged around 6 weeks to 5 months of age.
+Laryngopharyngeal reflux (LPR) or silent reflux can present in babies between around six weeks to five months of age.